 The museum’s exhibits include 30 vintage military and commercial aircraft including a Avro Vulcan Bomber, Hawker Siddeley Nimrod, Avro RJ85, Fokker Friendship F27 and Handley Page Herald.

 There are also sections dedicated to the history of the RAF in Norfolk and to that of the United States Army Air Force, units of which were based at various airfields in Norfolk during the Second World War.

 The museum is manned by a crew of volunteers and has been home to Norfolk’s Aviation Heritage for over forty years.

 A lively seaside town in Norfolk and just a few miles from Norwich, Great Yarmouth makes for an action-packed day out or holiday destination.

-With its famous Pleasure Beach, SEA LIFE Centre, amusements and attractions, there’s lots to keep visitors happy!
+With its famous Pleasure Beach, SEA LIFE Centre, fantastic long sandy beach, amusements and traditional seaside attractions, there’s lots to keep visitors happy!

 RELATED POST: 13 Exciting Things To Do in Great Yarmouth

 The Jacobean house is packed full of history, paintings, tapestries and antiques and the hall is also home to one of England’s most important collections of manuscripts and books.